Micah Shannon

 Unity

-The race is marked with a strong sense of communal camaraderie, gathering people from diverse backgrounds to celebrate the unification of man, horse, and nature.
+The race is marked with strong communal camaraderie, gathering people from diverse backgrounds to celebrate the unification of man, horse, and nature.

 Equality